 Unsurprisingly, staff are also offered free fruit to encourage further nutritious choices, and no vending machines are allowed on site.

 Fair for Life

-Bostock New Zealand is headquartered in one of New Zealand’s lower socio-economic suburbs, so in addition to supporting many other community events, it supports its neighbouring school, Kimi Ora Primary.
+Bostock New Zealand is headquartered in one of New Zealand’s lower socio-economic suburbs, so in addition to supporting many other community events, it helps support the school garden (funded by Wharariki Trust) at Kimi Ora Primary.

 “It’s aimed at increasing attention and focus in class and generally supporting healthy habits,” says Rhonda.
 (Below, John and Ben Bostock - left and right centre - are pictured with the team at Kimi Ora school.)

 “Most of the funds used are earned via the Fair for Life programme, which we must be part of to sell our organic apples into some markets.
 For that we must pay for membership and auditing, but in return we receive a rebate on every crate of apples sold to those retailers, which we donate to a cause we choose.”

 Bostock New Zealand’s Fair for Life committee – of which Rhonda is the treasurer – is made up of permanent and RSE workers, along with a few community members.
 They get together and decide how to allocate the money.